Society's responsibility

 It works the same way in other parts of society.
 The crisis is first dealt with in its immediate vicinity, while resources are available at regional and national level if events become too extensive to be dealt with at local level.

-In the light of security policy developments in Sweden's neighbourhood, the government has decided to build up civil defence.
-The result is 10 preparedness sectors, which include 60 preparedness authorities.
-These are authorities of particular importance to society's crisis preparedness and total defence.
+Sweden has 12 preparedness sectors, comprising 60 authorities of particular importance to society's crisis preparedness and total defence.
 The county administrative boards of Norrbotten, Örebro, Stockholm, Östergötland, Västra Götaland and Skåne counties will each be responsible for their own area.

 No one organisation has all the responsibility